Balance of Terror

 "Balance of Terror" is the fourteenth episode of the first season of the American science fiction television series Star Trek.
-Written by Paul Schneider and directed by Vincent McEveety, it first aired on December 15, 1966, and again aired on August 3, 1967.
+Written by Paul Schneider and directed by Vincent McEveety, it first aired on December 15, 1966.

-In the episode, the USS Enterprise battles a Romulan ship after investigating an unidentified assailant who methodically destroys the Federation's outposts at the Neutral Zone.
+The series, which was later subtitled The Original Series, follows the adventures of the starship USS Enterprise (NCC-1701) and its crew led by Captain James T. Kirk (portrayed by William Shatner) through the galaxy.
+The episode follows a strategy-filled battle between the Enterprise and a Romulan ship that has methodically destroyed Federation outposts bordering the Neutral Zone.

-"Balance of Terror" introduces the cloaking device and the Romulans.
-Mark Lenard plays the Romulan commander; he later portrayed Spock's father Sarek in the majority of his later Star Trek appearances, as well as a Klingon captain in Star Trek: The Motion Picture.
-The episode also features the final appearance of yeoman Janice Rand (Grace Lee Whitney), who would not appear again until Star Trek: The Motion Picture.

-The episode's events are explored within an alternate future in the Star Trek: Strange New Worlds (2022) episode "A Quality of Mercy".
+"Balance of Terror" notably introduces both the Romulan species and the cloaking device.
+Mark Lenard, who plays the unnamed Romulan commander, later portrayed Spock's father Sarek in the majority of his later Star Trek appearances, as well as a Klingon captain in Star Trek: The Motion Picture.
+The episode's events are revisited within an alternate future in the Star Trek: Strange New Worlds 2022 episode "A Quality of Mercy".

 Plot

 The USS Enterprise, under the command of Captain Kirk, is investigating a loss of communications with a line of Earth outposts near the Romulan Neutral Zone, formed under the terms of the peace treaty that ended the Earth–Romulan War a century earlier.
 Because there were no visual communications at that time, the two races have never seen each other.

 While Kirk officiates at the wedding of Lieutenant Tomlinson and Ensign Martine, Outpost 4 comes under attack.
-The Enterprise comes to Outpost 4's aid and contacts the base commander, Hansen, who reveals he is the only survivor of an attack by an unknown enemy.
+The Enterprise races to Outpost 4's aid and contacts the base commander, Hansen, who reveals he is the only survivor of an attack by an unknown enemy.
 As they speak, the enemy ship reappears, fires, and disappears.

-The shot destroys the outpost and kills Hansen.
+Though sheltered under a mile of iron on an asteroid, the outpost is destroyed, and Hansen killed.

 The ship's sensors locate the attacker, which remains invisible.
 Kirk surmises that the attacker is equipped with a cloaking device.
 A coded message from the intruder provides a view through one of its internal cameras, revealing humanoids with an appearance like Vulcans.
-Lieutenant Stiles, the navigator, son of a service family that lost several members in the Earth–Romulan War, begins to question the loyalty of the Enterprise's first officer, Mr. Spock.
+Lieutenant Stiles, the navigator, a descendant of a service family that lost several members in the Earth–Romulan War, begins to question the loyalty of the Enterprise's first officer, Mr. Spock.

 During a discussion of the Romulan ship's capabilities, Stiles suggests the Enterprise attack before it can reach the Neutral Zone.
 Spock agrees; he reasons that if the Romulans are in fact an offshoot of the Vulcan species and have retained the martial philosophy of the Vulcans' ancient past, they would surely take advantage of any perceived weakness.